MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04.md

 6. Close the Azure Portal.

-You have successfully converted an Office 365 group from static (assigned) to dynamic membership.
+You have successfully converted a Microsoft 365 group from static (assigned) to dynamic membership.
 This membership is controlled by the usageLocation of the user and if the account is enabled.
 Any user with the usageLocation “Canada" is added automatically to the team.